awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanMidLevelDotNet.md

 Scan(ScanFilter filter);
 ```

-For example, assume that you maintain a table of forum threads tracking information such as thread subject \(primary\), the related message, forum Id to which the thread belongs, Tags, and other information\.
+For example, assume that you maintain a table of forum threads tracking information such as thread subject \(primary\), the related message, forum `Id` to which the thread belongs, `Tags`, and other information\.
 Assume that the subject is the primary key\.

 **Example**